Jahans3/Implement.js/README.md

 * Create interfaces to enforce, remove, or rename properties of classes or objects
 * Use in testing to easily verify object shapes and property types
-* Effortlessly and safely parse API responses by renaming and reshaping objects
+* Effortlessly and safely parse API responses by renaming or removing properties
 * Errors and warnings are suppressed when `process.env.NODE_ENV === 'production'`

 ### What is Implement.js?